-The fungal meningitis outbreak that has spread across the nation which has sickened over 250 people and left 23 dead has raised many questions about compounding pharmacies.
-The Centers for Disease Control and Prevention (CDC) has been providing updates on the outbreak since the recall was issued on September 26, 2012 and has stated that is working in conjunction with local and state health agencies and the Food and Drug Administration (FDA) in its investigation.
+The fungal meningitis outbreak that has spread across the nation which has sickened over 250 people and left 23 dead has raised many questions about what is known as a compounding pharmacy.
+The Centers for Disease Control and Prevention (CDC) has been providing updates on the outbreak since the recall was issued on September 26, 2012, and has stated that is working in conjunction with local and state health agencies and the Food and Drug Administration (FDA) in its investigation.

-It seems that the two questions that everyone wants answered are:
+It seems that the two questions that everyone wants to be answered are:

 If only it were as simple as that.
 As far as the answer to the first question, that is exactly what the CDC is working on right now.
 Three lots of a preservative-free methylprednisolone acetate injection manufactured by the New England Compounding Center (NECC) were implicated in this outbreak.
 Recently, the CDC was able to confirm the presence of Exserohilum rostratum in one of the lots.
 Exserohilum is a brown-black mold and has been identified as the predominant pathogen in this outbreak.
 Results are currently pending on the testing of the other two lots.

-The bigger question is HOW did this happen.
-Since this steroid injection is a drug, it seems obvious that the FDA was in charge of regulating the manufacturing, advertising, and disbursement, right?
+The bigger question is HOW did this happen?
+Since this steroid injection is a drug, it seems obvious that the FDA was in charge of regulating manufacturing, advertising, and disbursement, right?
 Wrong.

 However, for years compounding pharmacies have lobbied lawmakers to keep FDA regulation away from the daily activities of making these drugs claiming that this type of oversight was already in the hands of the state board of pharmacy.
 The International Academy of Compounding Pharmacists (IACP) has spent over $1 million in the past 10 years to fight legislation that was aimed at giving the FDA the authority to inspect compounding facilities as well as restrict the distribution of compounded drugs across state lines.